Derek Winnert

 The family own a small orange orchard in California, where Bud has taken an instant dislike to the stranger and blames him for his dog’s death.
 The boy’s suspicions about the neighbour grow and he spreads vicious rumours about him to influence the locals, who begin to believe that the stranger may be a wanted killer.
 Then Bud endangers the crops in the valley by vandalising the neighbour’s oil tank.

-It is nicely shot in black and white by noted cinematographer John Alton.
+There is an ample sufficiency of mystery and intrigue, and the film is nicely shot in black and white by noted cinematographer John Alton, making it a true film noir.

 Also in the cast are Anna Glomb, Katherine Warren.